About the Organization

 - What level of support does Sustainable Bolivia offer to its volunteers and interns?Both before and during your volunteer stay, Sustainable Bolivia offers advice, support and information regarding your voluntary work, your accommodation, and life in Bolivia.
 Sustainable Bolivia aims to ensure that its volunteers are placed in appropriate partner organizations which benefit most from their skills and experience.
 We take an active role in projects that volunteers are involved in and provide advice whenever needed.
 We wish to foster a reciprocal relationship between each volunteer and their placement organization, whereby the volunteer learns from, and is able to contribute to, their placement organization.

-- What age, nationality, gender, race/ethnicity, sexual orientation, etc. are your volunteers?As of November 2009, the average age of our volunteers is 25.
-We have had volunteers and interns from over 25 countries and accept individuals of any race, color, sexual orientation, as well as national and ethnic origin.
+- What age, nationality, gender, race/ethnicity, sexual orientation, etc. are your volunteers?As of 2014, the average age of our volunteers is 26.
+We have had volunteers and interns from over 40 countries and accept individuals of any race, color, sexual orientation, as well as national and ethnic origin.
+Click here for more information on past volunteers

 - What types of activities does Sustainable Bolivia organize for its volunteers and interns?Sustainable Bolivia organizes social and cultural events for volunteers, including lectures, travel, film evenings, and parties.
 We believe that volunteers should have the opportunity to learn as much as possible while having as much fun as possible, during their stay in Bolivia.